top of page

 THE PROBLEM

-Much of the flood control infrastructure in the Lower Mainland is aging and outdated, leaving communities at risk of flooding.
-It also often blocks fish from moving between rivers and oceans to streams and wetlands they seek for food, refuge, and rest.
-In the lower mainland its estimated that over 1500 km of salmon habitat is blocked by 156 pieces of flood control infrastructure.
+Much of the flood control infrastructure in the Lower Mainland is aging and outdated, putting communities at increased risk of flooding.
+Many of these structures prevent juvenile salmon from moving between rivers and oceans to the sloughs and streams where they rely on for food, shelter, and rest at this vulnerable life stage.
+Across the region, 186 pieces of flood infrastructure block over 1,700 km of salmon habitat.

 Flood Infrastructure Animations